capworkshop/capworkshop.github.io/index.md

 Content of traditional workshop papers should be largely original.
 All submissions should be anonymized, limited to **4 pages** in length (with unlimited pages for references), and can be typeset the style of any major Machine Learning or Programming Languages conference (e.g. PLDI, POPL, NeurIPS, ICLR, ICML).
+Appendices of any length are allowed, but reviewers aren't obligated to read them.
 Submissions and reviewing will be done through OpenReview: **[Submission link for OpenReview](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/CAP)**

 We intend for each submission to receive 2 reviews, but we can't (at present) guarantee this.